An entrepreneur’s journey to reclaim the holidays (and self)

 I had the business background.
 But I needed the business idea.

 I decided, what better way to help develop a business idea than to learn from entrepreneurs who’d done it themselves?
 So I began to interview women entrepreneurs.
 I was learning a lot.
 And I wanted to share this entrepreneurial wisdom with the world.
 I launched my website, The Opportunista, to feature my interviews with women entrepreneurs who were dedicated to creating their own opportunities to live their best lives.
+[Editor’s note: Though the author has subsequently taken down The Opportunista, this beautiful message remains timeless… and has led her to other pursuits.]

 I decided that to differentiate The Opportunista, I would develop a platform built by the women who created it: Each Opportunista would nominate her Opportunista to build a genuinely supportive community of female entrepreneurs.
-More recently, I’ve begun to document my journey of building my business in real time so that women understand what it takes to create a company—even while working a demanding full-time job.
+More recently, I’ve begun to document my journey of building my business in real time so that women understand what it takes to create a company — even while working a demanding full-time job.

 More motivated than ever, I’m now building The Opportunista into a media and education platform by combining my business background and my interviews with women entrepreneurs to create actionable plans so that aspiring entrepreneurs can apply these lessons to build their own businesses.
 I’m on a quest to demystify entrepreneurship to make it approachable and relatable so that women have the knowledge and tools to create their own companies and shape the lives they want to lead.

 The Opportunista’s been up and running for a few months.
-I’ve featured interviews with about 45 entrepreneurs on the site, have another 30 in the pipeline, and I’m excited for all the directions I’m taking the platform—videos, podcasts, events, e-courses.
+I’ve featured interviews with about 45 entrepreneurs on the site, have another 30 in the pipeline, and I’m excited for all the directions I’m taking the platform — videos, podcasts, events, e-courses.

-It’s a whole lot, especially with a full-time job, but ask anyone who’s ever worked with me and they’ll tell you—I get things done.
+It’s a whole lot, especially with a full-time job, but ask anyone who’s ever worked with me and they’ll tell you — I get things done.

 As I finish writing this, it’s dawned on me that Christmas 2016 is around the corner.
 This year has been my toughest professional year, but it’s also been the most rewarding.
 There’s nothing more thrilling than building something that you can call your own.
 There’s no better feeling than knowing in your heart and in your gut that you’re working toward building something that matters.

 I’ll admit that this year has also been challenging on a personal level.
 Juggling the full-time gig with the side hustle hasn’t left me with much time for sleep.
 Delirium is often my new normal, and I know this has to change.
-The Opportunista is about living your best life—sleep must be part of the equation.
+The Opportunista is about living your best life — sleep must be part of the equation.
 I’m working on it.

 Another thing that I desperately need to figure out is how to prevent all of my personal relationships, specifically my marriage and my friendships, from disappearing as I build my business.
 While I recognize that I need to work on this, I’m not certain when I will fully commit to improving my MIA behavior.

-While there are mega challenges and responsibilities that come with entrepreneurship, the cons diminish in comparison to the pros—the freedom and sense of accomplishment that comes with living your life on your terms.
+While there are mega challenges and responsibilities that come with entrepreneurship, the cons diminish in comparison to the pros — the freedom and sense of accomplishment that comes with living your life on your terms.

 There’s something about this entrepreneurial journey that’s become bigger than myself.